-In the event you witness smoke or fire please call 9-1-1 immediately.
+A witness of smoke or fire should call 911 immediately.
 Fire can cause significant damage and threaten human life.
 The role you play in campus safety is extremely vital.
 Listed below are suggestions to help prevent fires in the residence halls: